donejs/donejs/docs/guide.md

 donejs add cordova
 ```

-Depending on your operating system you can accept most of the defaults unless you would like to build for Android which needs to be selected from the checkbox list of platforms.
+Depending on your operating system you can accept most of the defaults, unless you would like to build for Android, which needs to be selected from the list of platforms.

-To run the Cordova build and launch the simulator we can now run
+To run the Cordova build and launch the simulator we can now run:

 ```
 donejs build cordova
 ```

-If everything went well we should see the emulator running our application.
-When using Windows you'll get instructions to download the latest version of the platform and to create a Virtual Device.
-Follow the instructions and then redo the build; this will only happen the first time you build for Cordova.
+If everything went well, we should see the emulator running our application.

+Windows users will get instructions to download the latest version of the platform and to create a Virtual Device.
+Follow the instructions and then re-do the build.
+This will only happen the first time you build for Cordova.

 ### NW.js